mizhael-dev/MyRPG/PRD.md

 - very physical attack can be stronger or weaker depending how much mana the user puts into it

 # 4. World and Exploration
-- Semi-open world with handcrafted hubs and procedural wilderness zones.
+- Semi-open world with handcrafted hubs and procedural wilderness/dungeon/combat zones.
 - Environmental interaction: collapsing bridges, setting fires, or redirecting water can alter battles.